TheSylence/BumpVersion/README.md

 You need to specify all files the version should be written to by adding a `<key name="files" value="file1;file2;file3;...;fileN" />` inside the element.
 You don't have to specify more than one file but if you do, you need to separate each file with a semicolon.

+## WixProductID

+Generates a new ProductID in a WiX project file.
+This is useful if you want to create an installer that can update previous installations.
+To use it in your project add a `<Task type=WixProductID>` to your project file.

+Add a `<key name="wixFile" value="your_wix_project.wxs" />` inside the element.

 ===========
 More tasks are to follow!